google/android-emulator-hypervisor-driver/README.md

-# Android Emulator Hypervisor Driver
+# Android Emulator hypervisor driver

-Android Emulator Hypervisor Driver is a hypervisor to accelerate [Android Emulator][android-studio].
+Android Emulator hypervisor driver is a hypervisor to accelerate [Android Emulator][android-studio].
 It is made by porting KVM to Windows (Windows 7 or later, 64bit).

-Android Emulator Hypervisor Driver runs as a Windows driver.
-User space support for Android Emulator Hypervisor Driver is available from Android Emulator.
+Android Emulator hypervisor driver runs as a Windows driver.
+User space support for Android Emulator hypervisor driver is available from Android Emulator.

 ## Notice of the repository name change
-Android Emulator Hypervisor Driver for AMD Processors has been renamed to Android Emulator Hypervisor Driver to reflect the fact that it supports both Intel and AMD Processors.
+Android Emulator hypervisor driver for AMD Processors has been renamed to Android Emulator hypervisor driver to reflect the fact that it supports both Intel and AMD Processors.
 In fact, it supports Intel from version 1.0.
 The old name was chosen because Intel users were expected to continue using Intel HAXM.

 ## Download and Install
-Android Emulator Hypervisor Driver is released through [android-studio].
+Android Emulator hypervisor driver is released through [android-studio].
 However, only Android Studio with version 4.0 canary 5 or above can both download and install/update the driver.
 Otherwise, the Android Studio will only download the driver package without performing installation.